-Parent-Director Communication
+Parent-Leadership Communication

-Directors are always open to communication and feedback from parents.
+Leadership is always open to communication and feedback from parents.
 For longer conversations it is preferable to send an email to schedule a meeting or a phone call.
-Having an appointment ensures that you have the Director's undivided attention.
+Having an appointment ensures that you have undivided attention.
 Drop off and pick up are very hectic times.